 So, we looked into this “proof” and it turns out it was from a publicity event that the RHS ran nearly 10 years ago where they recorded different voices and played one each to various tomato plants.

-They did this by putting headphones around the plastic pots that the tomatoes were in.
+They did this by putting headphones around the plastic pots of tomatoes.
 They held auditions and had Charles Darwin’s great-great-granddaughter reading from “On the Origin of Species”.

-At the end of the month, they compared growth measurements and declared that Sarah Darwin’s plant grew the most and that two that weren’t given voices had a slower rate of growth.
+At the end of the month, they compared growth measurements and declared that Sarah Darwin’s plant grew the most and the rest had a slower rate of growth.

 It sounds like a perfectly fun event (and not intended as a true experiment) to raise the profile of the RHS, and that’s what it was.